soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 ### Automatic metadata generation

-@WE to add content

-To create metadata (data set and service metadata), activate the corresponding button(s) when setting up the theme for the transformation process.
+To generate metadata (data set and service metadata), activate the corresponding button(s) when setting up the theme for the transformation process.
 The steps are described [here](https://main.soilwise-documentation.pages.dev/technical_components/metadata_validation/#setting-up-a-transformation-process-in-haleconnect)

 ### Spatial scope analyser